MarcBS/VIBIKNet/README.md

 # VIBIKNet
-This repository contains the code for the Visual Bidirectional Kernelized Network for Visual Question Answering, presented to the [VQA Challenge](http://visualqa.org/challenge.html) at CVPR'16.
+This repository contains the code for the Visual Bidirectional Kernelized Network for Visual Question Answering, presented at the [VQA Challenge](http://visualqa.org/challenge.html) at CVPR'16.
 With this module, you can replicate our experiments and easily deploy new models.
 VIBIKNet is built upon the [Keras](https://github.com/fchollet/keras) framework and tested for the [Theano](http://deeplearning.net/software/theano) backend.